Video editing can be taxing on your computer, you know that.

 Depending on the technical specifications of the footage you are working with, such as resolution, bit rate, or codec, you can get away with as little as 8 GB of RAM or might need up to 64 GB of RAM.

 If you are willing to dive a little bit deeper into the topic please read on.

 Right now I am editing all my client videos on a PC that has 32 GB of RAM and I can’t say I need more.

 Your personal situation might vary depending on the complexity of your projects and the software you are using.

 You can check how much RAM memory your video editing software is using by opening up the Task Manager on your Windows machine.

 In the Windows task manager under processes, the amount of utilized RAM rarely goes over 16 GB.

-In fact here is a screenshot of how much RAM memory a simple 1080p project is using.
+Here is an updated screenshot of how much RAM memory a rather complex 1080p multicamera video editing project is using.

 You can see Premiere Pro in there eating up just 4 GB of RAM.

 One thing, other than the video resolution or bit-rate or code, that will eat up your RAM a lot is how big your project file is.